Tuesday, March 10, 2026

 Today is another cruise through a sound in Fjordland national park, but instead of driving 2 hours out and all the rest, we are flying.

 I got up and wrote a bit of blog before we left to get breakfast.
-I got eggs on toast and a hot chocolate.
+I got eggs on toast and hot chocolate.
 My chocolate came with the classic heart shape that often comes on coffee.
-Not that it's a big deal, but it's the first time I've ever had one so it was cool to me.
-The breakfast was ok but my over easy eggs were cooked through.
-I love the runny yolk.
+Not that it's a big deal, but it's the first time I've ever had one, so it was cool to me.
+The breakfast was ok, but my over easy eggs were overcooked and the yolk was solid.
+I love the runny yolk, but I'll live.....somehow.

 Fancy Hot Chocolate